chrisbratt/bratt.co/posts/graze-com.md

 ---
 ## The challenge

-Since launching in 2008 graze.com has solely been a subscription service delivering a box of 4 snacks to it's customers.
-In 2015 a more standard ecommerce shop was launched which uses Magento 2.
-The customer experience was disjointed and ultimately confusing.
+Since launching in 2008 graze.com had solely been a subscription service delivering a box of 4 snacks to it's customers.
+In 2015 they launched an online shop that allowed customers to buy snacks without the need for a subscription.
+The customer experience, however, was disjointed and ultimately confusing.

 ## The goal